 With the Fourth of July right around the corner, I wanted to whip up a patriotic cocktail to celebrate!

 In this post, I’m sharing my recipe for a delicious Sparkling Red, White, and Blue Cocktail.

 Creating the Summer Cocktail: Recipe Below

-To really amp up the strawberry goodness I doused them in some simple syrup and let them sit for a bit.
+To really amp up the berry flavor, I doused them in some simple syrup and let them sit for a bit.
 Next, I rummaged around in my fridge to find a little something to add more life to the cocktail.
 Sparkling Italian lemonade!

-Too late to turn back I grabbed a random can of coconut seltzer, added a splash of that and crushed in a sprig of mint.
+Too late to turn back, I grabbed a random can of coconut seltzer, added a splash of that, and crushed in a sprig of mint.
 The verdict?
 DELISH.
 Slightly sweet, slightly tart, slightly tropical, and super refreshing.
-So much so that Matt stole my test glass, ha.

 - 1 scant cup of strawberries